The 12 Best Editorial Photographers in Atlanta

 An advertising and editorial photographer for nearly two decades, Fernando Decillis’s portfolio screams, “busy real working professional here”.
 And that’s even before seeing his impressive list of big-name clientele, including Smithsonian, Time, and Vanity Fair.

-His editorial work largely takes a documentary approach, but with consistent quality.
-It makes you wonder how photographers of his caliber always seem to capture the cleanest, crispest on location images, all while looking completely natural, regardless of the environment and available light.
+His editorial work largely takes a documentary approach but with consistent quality.
+It makes you wonder how photographers of his caliber always seem to capture the cleanest, crispest on-location images, all while looking completely natural, regardless of the environment and available light.
 Needless to say, Decillis’s work is a marvel.

-Food photography is Kathryn McCrary specialty.
+Food photography is Kathryn McCrary’s specialty.
 She happens to be so good at it, that her images appear frequently in many nationally-recognized publications, both print and digital, including The Wall Street Journal, Forbes, and USA Today.

 Key to her images’ appeal, we think, is McCrary also happens to be a lifestyle photographer, where real life is packaged with visual appeal.
 Her food pictures embody similar qualities: perfect professional presentation, but also so appetizingly real that looking at them on an empty stomach is risky!

 As chief photographer of Atlanta’s Simply Buckhead magazine, there’s no question about Sara Hanna’s editorial photography knowledge and experience.
-That she’s also a seasoned freelancer — with pictures featured in O, the Oprah Magazine; Food & Wine; and other regional publications.
+She’s also a seasoned freelancer — with pictures featured in O, the Oprah Magazine; Food & Wine; and other regional publications.
 All of which add big exclamation points to her credentials.

 She has a visibly versatile mastery of different types of photography under varying conditions, from controlled studio shots to on-location work.
 Hanna is also one of the most well-rounded “whatever’s needed” pros we’ve seen.